mmurygin/notes/sre/postmortem.md

     * Follow Up Actions?

-### Analyzing and reducing the amount of incidents
+## Analyzing and reducing the amount of incidents
 1. Keep a History of Outages
 1. Ask the Big, Even Improbable, Question: What if...?
 1. Encourage Proactive Testing

-## Definition
-What went wrong, and how do we learn from it?

-## Best practices
-1. Postmortems are done shortly after the incident is resolved, while the context is still alive:wq